 Cause, why the hell not?

 The PDX carpet gained notoriety due to its unique design and the fact that people loved to take pictures of their stocking feet on it.
-It was the classic social media sign that you were coming or going.
-The infamous carpet has been replaced with an updated design but it’s still worth snapping a shot of your toes when you disembark.
+It was the weird but classic social media sign that you were coming or going.
+The famous carpet has been replaced throughout most of the Portland airport with an updated design, but you can still find a small section of the old iconic carpet in Terminal A.

-Better yet, buy a pair of PDX carpet patterned socks to wear for your PDX carpet sock photo!
+And if you really want your iconic Portland airport carpet picture to be amazing, buy a pair of PDX carpet patterned socks to wear for your photo shoot!

 You’ll find countless ice cream shops around Portland boasting unique flavor combinations that mix sweet with salty.
 But the first one to really step outside of the box was Salt & Straw.
 And to this day they remain the most popular.
 If you go on a hot day you’ll undoubtedly have to stand in a line that trails out the door and down the block but trust us, the wait is worth it.

 When you see the toga-clad hippos painted on the columns in front, you’ll know you’re at the right place.
 Hippo Hardware is theoretically a salvage and hardware store.
-But this behemoth 3-story, 30,000 square foot business also offers “assorted collectibles, trinkets, whatnots, and whoziwhatsits depending on what we get in.”
+But this behemoth 3-story, 30,000 square-foot Portland business also offers “assorted collectibles, trinkets, whatnots, and whoziwhatsits depending on what we get in.”